-The Cultural Arts Gallery and CAG II feature works from local and student artists as well as others across campus.
-Some exhibits depict the beauty experienced in the artists’ world, while others were created to make you think and see your own world differently.
+The Cultural Arts Gallery features works from local and student artists, as well as others across campus.
+Some exhibits depict the beauty experienced in the artists' world, while others were created to make you think and see your own world differently.
 Discover the many ways art speaks at IUPUI.

 Behold the beauty